ballarat-hackerspace/association/rules-of-the-association.md

 **(8)** The position of Treasurer will be vacated on annual general meetings in even-numbers years starting in 2024.

-**(9)** The position of Vice-President will be vacated on annual general meetings in even-numbers years starting in 2023.
+**(9)** The position of Vice-President will be vacated on annual general meetings in odd-numbers years starting in 2023.

-**(10)** The position of Secretary will be vacated on annual general meetings in even-numbers years starting in 2023.
+**(10)** The position of Secretary will be vacated on annual general meetings in odd-numbers years starting in 2023.

 **(11)** All positions will be declared vacated in the annual general meeting held in 2023.